asp2131/py-test-sweet/README.md

 - **Write basic test cases** that validate functions work as expected
 - **Implement different assertion methods** to check various conditions
-- **Structure test code** using setup/teardown methods for efficient testing
-- **Test for exceptions** to ensure your code handles errors correctly
 - **Run tests** from the command line with various options

 By the end, you'll have a solid foundation in writing unit tests with Python's unittest framework, a skill essential for creating reliable software.
 Let's get started! 🐍